saulpw/visidata/docs/api/options.rst

 When getting an option value, VisiData will look for a sheet override first, then class overrides next (from most specific subclass all the way up to BaseSheet), then a global override, before returning the default value from the option definition itself.

-In general, plugins should use ``sheet.options`` to get option values, and ``FooSheet.class_options`` to override values for the plugin-specific sheet type.
+In general, plugins should use ``FooSheet.class_options`` to override values for the plugin-specific sheet type.

 .. note::